 Your World-Class Team and Hometown Choice for Shoulder Care

 Together, our shoulder doctors and staff take a team approach to assess, diagnose, and treat our shoulder patients.
-With their training, Dr. Wayne Colizza, Dr. Robert D'Agostini, Dr. Edward Decter, Dr. David Epstein, Dr. Claudia Ginsberg, Dr. Robert Goldman, Dr. Stephen Hunt, Dr. Kenneth Montgomery, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both conservative treatments and arthroscopic surgical procedures if necessary.
+With their training, Dr. Frank Capecci, Dr. Wayne Colizza, Dr. Ken Cubelli, Dr. Robert D'Agostini, Dr. Edward Decter, Dr. David Epstein, Dr. Claudia Ginsberg, Dr. Robert Goldman, Dr. Stephen Hunt, Dr. David Klein, Dr. Kenneth Montgomery, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both conservative treatments and arthroscopic surgical procedures if necessary.
 To learn more about our Sports Medicine Center and Joint Replacement Center of Excellence at Tri-County Orthopedics and its renowned doctors, we invite you to review our patient education resources, visit our Athlete and Parent’s Online Guide to Sports Medicine on our Web site, or use the quick links below.